(Corrects to show duties imposed on imported goods worth $34 bln each of U.S. and China in third paragraph, not duties worth $34 bln)

 The sentiment was largely upbeat after Friday’s U.S. payrolls report showed tame wages and more people looking for work, boosting optimism that the Federal Reserve would stay on a path of gradual interest rate increases.

-All eyes will turn to second-quarter earnings reports, with banks JPMorgan Chase, Wells Fargo and Citigroup scheduled to report on Friday.
+All eyes will turn to second-quarter earnings reports, with banks JPMorgan, Wells Fargo and Citigroup scheduled to report on Friday.

 S&P 500 companies are expected to report 21 percent growth in earnings per share for the June quarter, according to Thomson Reuters I/B/E/S. But focus will be on any warnings companies might give about the impact of trade tariffs.

-Tesla was up 0.8 percent after a report that the electric carmaker hiked prices of its Model X and S cars by over $20,000 in China due to tariffs.
+Tesla was up 1.6 percent after automotive news website Electrek reported the company hiked prices of its Model X and S cars by over $20,000 in China due to tariffs.